 If you're not sure which ones to go with, consider how long you'll need it.
 For short commutes, I'd go with HotSnapZ or Hot to Go.
 For longer outdoor activities I'd go with a rechargeable warmer like Zippo.

-Although, HotHands hand warmers are a bestseller among hand warmers.
-They aren't reusable, but you can buy a a 40-pack of disposable hand warmers on Amazon from HeatMax.
+Although, HotHands hand warmers are a bestseller among hand warmers, they aren't reusable, but you can buy a 40-pack of disposable hand warmers on Amazon from HeatMax.

 Do your toes also suffer in cold weather?
 Toe warmers and foot warmers are also available, and yes, they'll fit in your hunting boots.
 As an added bonus, if you really want to keep your feet toasty, you'll love heated socks.

 All of these things can help avoid the shivers this time of year.
 Which ones would you use?

 This post was originally published on December 13, 2019.